BizTalk Monitor Suspend Instance Terminator Service

 </ServiceFilter>

-You can also define on the app config file the:
+You can also define in the app config file:

-• Database name, that by default is already BizTalkMgmtDb
+• Database name, which by default is already BizTalkMgmtDb.

 The solution available on GitHub already provides a straightforward setup file.